 If a contract has a clause granting step-in rights,[92] then there is a right, though not an obligation,[93] to take over a task that is not going well, or even the entire project.
 When and How are important: "What is the process for stepping-in" must be clearly defined in the collateral warranty.[94]

-An example of how there is sometimes hesitancy about exercising this right was when BBC reported in 2018 that Wealden District Council in East Sussex was "considering exercising 'step in rights' on its waste collection contract with Kier due to ..."[95]
+An example of when there is sometimes hesitancy about exercising this right was reported by the BBC in 2018, when Wealden District Council in East Sussex was "considering exercising 'step in rights' on its waste collection contract with Kier" due to issues of poor service.[95]
+After some discussion in this case, a "recovery plan" was agreed with the contractor so that the step in rights were not actually exercised.[96]

 Stabler notes that in the event that step-in rights are taken up, it is important to establish which elements of a process are business-critical and ensure these are made top priority when implementing the step-in.[90]